l12f3r/k8s-ec2-terraform/README.md

 ## Preface and requirements

-As commented on [Benson's post](https://medium.com/@benson.philemon/effortlessly-deploy-a-kubernetes-cluster-on-aws-ec2-with-terraform-and-kubeadm-7bb2aae1d5de), this tutorial uses CRI-O as default Container Runtime Interface, and Calico as Container Network Interface.
+As commented on [Benson's post](https://medium.com/@benson.philemon/effortlessly-deploy-a-kubernetes-cluster-on-aws-ec2-with-terraform-and-kubeadm-7bb2aae1d5de), this tutorial uses CRI-O as default Container Runtime Interface, but I'm not using Calico as Container Network Interface.

 To provision:
 - Three EC2 instances:
   - one as master node (with 4GB of memory and 2 CPUs); and
   - two others as workers (with 1GB of memory and 1 CPU each).
-- Two security groups, to work as firewalls for inbound traffic on both node types (that is, one SG for master and another for all worker nodes)
+- Two security groups, to work as firewalls for inbound traffic on both node types:
+  - the master node security group needs to have the following ports opened:
+    - TCP 6443 → For Kubernetes API server
+    - TCP 2379–2380 → For etcd server client API
+    - TCP 10250 → For Kubelet API
+    - TCP 10259 → For kube-scheduler
+    - TCP 10257 → For kube-controller-manager
+    - TCP 22 → For remote access with SSH
+  - the following ports must be opened for the worker node:
+    - TCP 10250 → For Kubelet API
+    - TCP 30000–32767 → NodePort Services
+    - TCP 22 → For remote access with SSH
-- Two subnets, in different availability zones, for each node type to be properly housed;
+- Two subnets, in different availability zones, for each node type to be properly housed.

 ## 1. Terraform